 Source: Ameren Corporation

-ATX's transmission projects will be built initially within Illinois and Missouri, with the potential for expanding to other areas in the future.
+The new company, Ameren Transmission Company (ATX) will build greenfield transmission projects initially within Illinois and Missouri, with the potential for expanding to other areas in the future.
 The company has identified more than $3 billion of transmission investment opportunities that could be completed in the two states over the next 10 to 15 years.

-"With these new transmission lines, customers will have increased reliability and access to more efficient energy markets," Borkowski added.
+"Customers can expect to benefit from improved reliability and more efficient energy markets as new lines are built," said newly named ATX President and Chief Executive Officer Maureen Borkowski, who has led Ameren's transmission function since 2005 and has more than 25 years experience in the utility industry.
 "New transmission development will also help Ameren pursue its environmental goals by supporting the integration of renewable resources to meet renewable portfolio standards both in Illinois and Missouri."

 Source: Ameren Corporation